eduardantonoff/binary-search/README.md

 The `binary_search()` function implements the binary search algorithm to guess a target number.
 The `num_generator()` function evaluates the performance of the `binary_search()` function by running it 1000 times with random numbers between 1 and 100.

 > **Note**
 > This is a learning experience.
-The primary purpose of this project is to explore GitHub environment and gain proficiency in formatting and meeting 'README' requirements.
+The primary purpose of this project was to explore the GitHub environment, understand how to write an informative README, and enhance Python coding skills.

 ### Project Description <a name="description"></a>
 \